Autism Diagnosis for Children under 18

-Click here for full details of the ASD Pathway process and the Trust’s Autism Assessment Team.
+Click here for full details of the Pathway process and the Trust’s Autism Assessment Team.

 The waiting list for an assessment is about 18 months (as of mid-2017).
 Parents and carers are welcome to attend one of our pre-assessment workshops once their child has been accepted on the CAMHS waiting list.

 Berkshire CAMHS has produced this short video outlining the assessment process, to help parents and children

 If you have concerns that a child may have autism, speak to your GP, health visitor or, if the child is attending school, a teacher, who will be able to refer you for further advice.

 If your child is on the Berkshire CAMHS waiting list for an autism assessment appointment, you can attend our NAS Autism Seminars for Families, which provide practical advice and strategies to use while you wait.
 These workshops are free of charge to participants, thanks to funding from the Berkshire NHS clinical commissioning groups.

 Click here for more details of these workshops and other pre-assessment support we offer to parents and carers.

 Berkshire Healthcare NHS Foundation Trust also provides an assessment service for adults who think that they may have an autism spectrum condition and have been referred by their GP.
 For details, click here

 The wait for assessment in January 2016 was about eight months.

 We do not recommend private diagnosis but if you decide to follow this course, there are a number of local private providers.
 Please make sure that you consult someone who is registered with the Health and Care Professions Council (HCPC).